REVSIX/Derivation_Based_Stock_Prediction/README.md

 2. It checks if it's a valid trading day and within market hours.
 3. If valid, it fetches the latest stock price from the Finnhub API.
 4. The price data is stored in a CSV file, maintaining a moving window of recent prices.
-5. (Upcoming) The application will perform regression analysis on the historical data.
+5. The application performs regression analysis on the historical data.
-6. (Upcoming) It will calculate derivatives to analyze trends and identify critical points.
+6. It calculates derivatives to analyze trends and identify critical points.
-7. (Upcoming) Local maxima and minima will be identified using horizontal tangent lines.
+7. Local maxima and minima are identified using horizontal tangent lines.
-8. (Upcoming) Concavity analysis will be performed using second derivatives.
+8. Concavity analysis is performed using second derivatives.

 ## Upcoming Features
-- Regression analysis for trend prediction
-- Derivative calculations for identifying critical points
-- Identification of local maxima and minima
-- Concavity analysis using second derivatives
-- Advanced visualization of stock trends and predictions
+- Advanced visualization of stock trends and predictions.
+- Integration of Jupyter notebook code into the main script for improved functionality.
+- Enhanced user interface for better interaction and experience.
+- Additional metrics for stock performance evaluation.

+## Test Results
+- Test results will be added here as the project progresses, detailing the accuracy and performance of predictions made by the application.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: